9:45 - 10:30am

 Abstract

-In this talk, we present a reduced basis method for computing the lowest eigenvalue(s) of a parametrized family of eigenvalue problems motivated by, but not restricted to, many-body quantum problems.
-Within the reduced basis methods approach, an effective low-dimensional subspace of the high-dimensional Hilbert space is constructed in order to investigate, for example, the ground-state phase diagram.
-The basis of this subspace is built from solutions of snapshots, i.e., ground states corresponding to specific and well-chosen parameter values.
-We highlight the difficulties arising from the nature of eigenvalue problems, such as degeneracy of eigenstates and vanishing gaps in error certification, and provide some computational strategies with guarantees as potential remedies.
-We will also discuss recent progress in local error estimation of the Taylor Reduced Basis Method for eigenvalue problems, i.e., when perturbative modes with respect to the parameter are included in the basis as well.
+In this talk, we present a reduced-basis method for computing the lowest eigenvalue(s) of a parameterized family of eigenvalue problems motivated by—but not limited to—many-body quantum problems.
+Within the reduced-basis approach, an effective low-dimensional subspace of the high-dimensional Hilbert space is constructed to investigate, for example, the ground-state phase diagram.
+The basis of this subspace is constructed from solutions of “snapshots”—that is, ground states corresponding to specific, well-chosen parameter values.
+We highlight the difficulties inherent in eigenvalue problems, such as the degeneracy of eigenstates and vanishing gaps in error certification, and propose computational strategies with guarantees as potential solutions.
+We will also discuss recent progress in local error estimation for the Taylor Reduced Basis Method for eigenvalue problems, specifically when perturbative modes with respect to the parameter are included in the basis as well.
 Numerical experiments will accompany the theoretical results in both cases.

 Benjamin Stamm